-- OpenOCD includes in-built JTAG controller drivers which need to be compiled in to the OpenOCD binary to support a specific JTAG controller.
-Support for a new JTAG controller can be added by writing a new driver. - S OpenOCD provides one of these TCP/IP port-based interface for communication:

-Gdb port (default port : 3333)

-Tcl port (default port : 6666)

-Telnet port (default port : 4444)

-U A reference implementation of remote debug feature using GNU MCU Eclipse plugin, OpenOCD using JTAG interface is shown in Figure 19.
+- S OpenOCD includes in-built JTAG controller drivers which need to be compiled in to the OpenOCD binary to support a specific JTAG controller.
+Support for a new JTAG controller can be added by writing a new driver. - S OpenOCD provides one of these TCP/IP port-based interface for communication: - 1.
+Gdb port (default port : 3333) - 2.
+Tcl port (default port : 6666) - 3.
+Telnet port (default port : 4444) - U Figure 20 shows a reference implementation of remote debug feature using GNU MCU Eclipse plugin and OpenOCD using JTAG interface.

-Figure 19: Reference implementation of remote debug.
+Figure 20: Reference implementation of remote debug.

 - U Client running on the remote machine connected to OpenOCD GDB Server running on the BMC.
-OpenOCD includes a JTAG controller (master) driver for the BMC platform, which aids in communication with the Server SoC Arm Debug Interface. - User/Administrator can use Graphical User Interface (GUI) based integrated development environment (IDE) Eclipse which supports OpenOCD via the GDB Hardware Debugging plug-in.
+OpenOCD includes a JTAG controller (requester) driver for the BMC platform, which aids in communication with the Server SoC Arm Debug Interface.

+- U User/Administrator can use Graphical User Interface (GUI) based integrated development environment (IDE) Eclipse which supports OpenOCD via the GDB Hardware Debugging plug-in.
 OpenOCD GDB remote debug Server running on baseboard manageability controller (BMC) listens on port 3333 for OpenOCD aware GDB debug client connections.
 OpenOCD also requires the SoC configuration of the system under debug which should provide hardware specific details.
-For more information, refer to OpenOCD user guide [48].
+For more information, see OpenOCD user guide [56].

-User/Administrator can now access the debug functions remotely through the BMC including but not limited to:
+- U User/Administrator can now access the debug functions remotely through the BMC including but not limited to:

 - · Full memory and register access

-- · Run and stop
+- Run and stop

 - · Software and hardware breakpoints and watchpoints

-- Target reset (restart)
+- · Target reset (restart)

-- · Binary program downloading
+- Binary program downloading

-- · Step-over-range
+- Step-over-range

-- · Single stepping
+- Single stepping

-F Boot Progress Codes
+F Boot progress codes